prathameshnium/PICA-Python-Instrument-Control-and-Automation/paper/paper.md

 *  **Operational Transparency:** Unlike a black box solution, PICA exposes real-time command logs, aiding in debugging and ensuring scientific reproducibility.

 *  **Open Source Extensibility:** PICA's modular design allows researchers to easily integrate new instrument drivers or experimental protocols by subclassing existing templates, fostering a community-driven ecosystem for instrument control.
+This ensures that the software remains adaptable, allowing researchers to extend support for their unique instrument configurations.